An0dized/gd-image-importer/README.md

-# gd-image-importer
+# Anodized Importer
-Import images to gd!
+Import images to into gd!

+How to use?